 Where to Eat in Monterey

-4. Cultura Comida y Bebida: My personal favorite and by far the best Mexican food I have had on the west coast.
+My personal favorite and by far the best Mexican food is Cultura Comida y Bebida.
 It’s a must visit.
 It offers a modern twist on traditional Mexican dishes in a stylish setting.
 I am still thinking about the food to this day.

 You will only be spending one night in Monterey and then continue on to more beautiful spots on this road trip, so why not make that one night special by staying at one of these dreamy hotels that I have personally loved.